-From The Cheese Barge moored on the canal (expect cheese plates with innovative pairings and small producer wines) and Pergola’s rooftop street food to Tossed, Pure, Pret and Lords of Poké’s lunch-game-changing creations, you can eat with pure abandon whether you’re vegan, veggie or flexitarian.
-Find out where to dine and enjoy the best in vegetarian food in the heart of London.
+From The Cheese Barge moored on the canal (expect cheese plates with innovative pairings and small producer wines) and Tossed’s daily specials, Wagamama’s 50% plant-based menu, Itsu’s veggie sushi and Pret’s lunch-game-changing creations, you can eat with pure abandon whether you’re vegan, veggie or flexitarian.
+Find out where to dine and enjoy the best in vegan, vegetarian and plant-based food in the heart of London.

 With a Peruvian-Japanese fusion menu, Ayllu is a goldmine for vegetarian dishes: quinoa vegan poké features black and white quinoa, mango, avocado, edamame, shimeji mushrooms, chilli and poke sauce; Carapulcra is Cazuela made with dried potato, truffle, aji panca, cinnamon, clove, basil and 100% chocolate while Fried tofu is served with warm tensuyo sauce, topped with grated ginger, daikon and sliced spring onions.
 Delicious.